vyleung/website/content/_index.md

 # About
 Hello!
 I'm Vivian.

-I'm a master's student in the **Learning Sciences and Technologies** program at the University of Pennsylvania.
+I'm a master's student in the **Learning Sciences and Technologies** program at the University of Pennsylvania Graduate School of Education.

-Broadly, I'm interested in **applying research** from fields such as psychology and the learning sciences **to enhance the design and implementation of learning technologies, environments, and experiences.**
+Broadly, I'm interested in applying research from fields such as psychology and the learning sciences **to enhance the design and user experiences of educational technologies.**

 Prior to graduate school, I studied at UC San Diego, earning a degree in **Psychology** (with a Specialization in Developmental Psychology) and a minor in **Education Studies**.